Wai Lin Aung (footballer, born 1999): Yangon United

-Negeri Sembilan FC
+Negeri Sembilan

-Wai Linn Aung moved to Malaysia Super League Club for free transfer.
+Wai Lin Aung moved to Negeri Sembilan on a free transfer in 2025.

-National Team Career
+International career

-Wai Linn Aung made his senior debut for Myanmar in 2022 and has since earned 19 caps, scoring one goal.
-His involvement grew steadily—one substitute appearance in 2022, followed by seven in 2023 (including two off the bench), and a breakthrough in 2024 with six starts and one goal during the 2026 FIFA World Cup qualifiers, spanning 283 minutes with an impressive 0.32 goals per 90.
+Wai Lin Aung made his senior debut for Myanmar in 2022 and has since earned 40 caps, scoring one goal.
+His involvement grew steadily—ten substitute appearance in 2022, followed by nine in 2023 (including two off the bench), and a breakthrough in 2024 with 12 starts and one goal during the 2026 FIFA World Cup qualifiers, spanning 283 minutes.
 In the 2025 cycle, he was a consistent choice, ranking 7th overall in appearances, highlighting his increasing importance in Myanmar's midfield setup.